 - 2019 - Sex Please, We're Sixty! a farce.
 In December, the family show Sleeping Beauty, the panto (our first!)

-- 2020 December - first virtual play - HO, HO, HO!
-The North Pole Chronicles (spring show was cancelled due to Covid)
+- 2020 - In December - our first virtual comedy play - HO, HO, HO!
+The North Pole Chronicles (the spring show, Hilda's Yard, was cancelled due to Covid)

-- 2021 - You're Virtually Driving Me Crazy! our second virtual show.
-In December, live, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church
+- 2021 - In the spring, You're Virtually Driving Me Crazy! our second virtual show.
+In December, live, a family show, Little Red Riding Hood, the panto in St. Matthew's Evangelical Lutheran Church